linhdo1308/Credit-Risk-Predictive-Model/README.md

-# Credit Risk Predictive Model for Home Credit
+# Credit Risk Predictive Model for Home Credit (Python)

 This is a project from a featured prediction competition hosted by Home Credit on [Kaggle](https://www.kaggle.com/competitions/home-credit-default-risk/overview) conducted by me and three other teammates.
 The purpose of this project is to create a predictive model on clients’ ability of loan repayments.